Testate succession in South African law: Rights of legatees

 If the property specified belongs to the residuary heir then, whether the testator knew or did not know that fact, the legacy is valid.
 The heir, however, has an election to accept or to refuse the terms.
 If the heir accepts the inheritance, the heir must allow his own property to go to the legatee; if the heir refuses to adiate and retains his own property, the heir cannot accept any benefit under the will.

 Where the property specified belongs jointly to the testator and to a third person it is clear that the testator cannot override the rights of the co-owner; the testator's will cannot do more than he personally could do and the legacy is not binding on the co-owner.
 There is a presumption in such a case that only the testator's share is bequeathed if it is doubtful from the will whether the testator intended to burden his estate with the duty of buying out the co-owner's share.
-This presumption may, however, be rebutted and more easily so where the testator bequeaths property belonging jointly to the testator and his or her spouse.
+This presumption may, however, be rebutted and more easily so where the testator bequeaths property belonging jointly to the testator and their spouse.
 If the property bequeathed belongs jointly to the testator and to the residuary heir, the whole of the property is deemed to be bequeathed; but the heir has an election whether to accept the terms of the will or to keep his share of the property.

 If the property belongs to the legatee himself the legacy is void, unless the testator had some real right, such as a mortgage, in the property; in that case the testator is deemed to remit such right and to leave the property unburdened to the legatee.